This post may contain affiliate links. Please read our disclosure policy.

 How to Peel Hard Boiled Eggs

-To peel hardboiled eggs, place the cooked eggs in an ice bath for at least 5 minutes.
-Gently tap the egg to crack the shell all around and peel the egg under running cold water, allowing the water to slip between the egg white and the membrane of the shell.
+I find the easiest way to peel hardboiled eggs is to gently tap or roll the egg on the counter to crack the shell.
+Peel the egg under cold running, allowing the water to slip between the egg white and the membrane of the shell.

 If your eggs are fresh, try making them in an Instant Pot (pressure cooker) or an Air Fryer.
-I find fresh eggs peel easier with these methods.
+Fresh eggs peel easier with these methods.

 Why do older eggs peel better?